sruthi-neeruganti/Locationfinder/README.md

              <version>1.0.0</version>
         </dependency>

-Swagger Dependencies: In order to display Swagger/OpenApI specification to the end points created in the backend Swagger dependencies are added to the project referred from https://github.com/manusant/spark-swagger and https://swagger.io/tools/swagger-codegen/ to generate javascript SDK for frontend application to access API
+Swagger Dependencies: In order to display Swagger/OpenApI specification to the end points created in the backend Swagger dependencies are added to the project referred from https://github.com/manusant/spark-swagger and https://swagger.io/tools/swagger-codegen/ to generate javascript SDK for frontend application to access API.

 		<dependency>
 			<groupId>com.beerboy.ss</groupId>
 			<artifactId>spark-swagger</artifactId>